SunStarSys/www/content/CMS/features.md

 - node.js for markdown rendering with CPU clustering
 - Quick Commit now the default setting.

-## Not the ugly duckling it used to be
+## Not the ugly duckling it used to be!

 - Bootstrap (Solarized) styling